 - It minimizes malicious and negligent human errors, directly improving LAN operational efficiency, reliability and security

 - The simple un-managed ONTs are best suited for SDN rather than complex, full-functioning traditional switches

 - OLAN allows graceful migration with G-PON, XGS-PON, (10G) and NG-PON2 (40G) technology choices

 - Finally, it integrates wireless and wired network management easily through higher level network management

 Over the next couple of weeks, we will be writing a series of blogs covering why OLAN is the best choice for laying the foundation for software defined LANs.
-If you’d like to read ahead and get a preview, you can download our overview Passive Optical LAN offers the best architecture for Software Defined LANs.
+If you’d like to read ahead and get a preview, you can access our SDN resources online.